 As of August 1st, 2017, the USPS will implement a new Automated Package Verification system (APV for short).
 APV will greatly change how the USPS delivers domestic packages.
 Any domestic package shipped using USPS will be impacted, including USPS postage providers such as Stamps.com and Endicia.
-(This excludes letters, large envelopes, certified mail, and any/all international shipments).

 How does APV change shipping?

 New USPS processing facilities equipment checks your packages for correct specifications, including:

 In the past, improperly-applied specifications would result in a shipment being returned, and in some cases, delivery charges would be tacked on for the recipient to pay.

 Now, the USPS will deliver the package but will issue cost adjustments back to your postal account balance.
 These adjustments apply to both overcharged and undercharged shipments, making for a much more seamless shipping process with the USPS.
 The goal here is to make sure that all shipments are delivered on time.

 How can I tell if APV made an adjustment on a shipment?

 The USPS has 30 days from a shipment's delivery to apply an adjustment to the account.
 When these adjustments are made, any special discounts your account has will be applied to the charge.
 So, if your Stamps.com account is on the free ShipStation Pro plan, those rates will be used.

 Within ShipStation, you can keep track of APV adjustments for Stamps.com shipments, but adjustments to Endicia shipments will still need to be viewed within Endicia.com.

 To view APV adjustments to your Stamps.com account, go to the Insights tab and click Account Balance History.